Textpattern : Articles

 The Elements of a Textpattern Article

-Go to Content, then Write.
-In the centre column, you’ll see a blank article, which contains three boxes that you can fill in:
+Click on Content, then Write.
+You’ll see a blank article with three boxes that you can fill in:

-• Up to 10 custom fields, each of which may contain a piece of text.
-This feature is useful if you have a series of articles, each containing the same types of information that need to be displayed or sorted in the same way.
-For example, if a company’s website contains an article for each department within the company, it might be convenient to create a custom field for their phone numbers.
-You can name each of the custom fields by going to Admin then Preferences: Textpattern custom fields screen
+- Up to 10 custom fields, each of which may contain a piece of text.
+This feature is useful whenever you have a series of articles, each containing the same types of information that need to be displayed or sorted in the same way.
+For example, if a company’s website contains an article for each department within the company, it might be convenient to create a custom field to contain each department’s phone number.
+You can name each of the custom fields by going to Admin then Preferences:

-• An image field.
-To specify that a particular image should appear with a particular article, upload an image, note its ID number, and fill in the ID number in the image field.
+- An article image field.
+To specify that a particular image should appear with a particular article, click on the Images tab, upload an image, note its ID number, and fill in the ID number in the relevant article’s image field.

 The Title Field